Samuelschoeberl/ATLA_Campaign/MANUALS/update_charManual.md

 - Reads `## Bending Levels` to gather element levels.
 - Evaluates formulas from `char_formulas.json` (or your provided file) to compute values like Max Hitpoints, Evasion, Armor, and Element DCs.
 - Inserts an "Autogen Report" section into the sheet that lists inferred values, applied overrides, and any unresolved formula identifiers.

+Template integration note:

+- The character-sheet templater (`create_pc.py`) now loads `char_formulas.json` and attempts to compute secondary stats at sheet creation time so the newly-created Character Sheet contains accurate derived values from the start.
+The templater still writes conservative fallbacks if formulas are missing or evaluation fails.
+- `update_char.py` continues to be the canonical updater for in-place edits; its evaluation order and autogen report are unchanged, but both tools use `char_formulas.json` as the base lookup sheet when computing secondary stats.

 Formulas are simple expressions that reference other named values (e.g. `10 + CON * 2`).
 The script uses a restricted safe-eval to avoid executing arbitrary code; only arithmetic and identifiers are allowed.